hop-proto/hop-go/ARCHITECTURE.md

 - Close should block until it is safely closed
 - Buffered data can be returned after a `Close`.
 - All calls to `Write` should fail after a close.
-- Calls to `SetDeadline`, `SetTimeout`, et. all should be allowed to be called from multiple threads, and should not affect pending calls (\todo is this right?)
+- Calls to `SetDeadline` et. all should be allowed to be called from multiple threads, and should not affect pending calls.